-Networking 101 events, planned in partnership between the HAA and Houses with additional resources provided by the Office of Career Services, allow for students to learn about HAA resources that can connect them with the alumni community and practice networking tips and tricks with alumni in a casual setting.
+Networking 101 events, planned in partnership between the HAA and Houses with additional resources provided by the Mignone Center for Career Success, allow for students to learn about HAA resources that can connect them with the alumni community and practice networking tips and tricks with alumni in a casual setting.
 These are not hiring or recruiting events, but simply an opportunity for students to become more comfortable with networking in large groups, while meeting new members of the Harvard community.

 Following a short presentation on HAA resources and the basics of networking, you will be able to practice your skills in a series of breakouts.
 Note that these are not career-specific sessions, but an opportunity for you to learn about and practice networking and meet new members of the Harvard student and alumni community!

 Alumni Coffee Chats

 The Alumni Coffee Chats program is designed to connect undergraduate students with alumni over conversation.
-Students are encouraged to reach out to alumni in the Career Network in the HAA Alumni Directory and on the Office of Career Services' Firsthand Advisers platform during Flash Mentoring Month in January to set up informal meetings with alumni.
+Students are encouraged to reach out to alumni in the Career Network in the HAA Alumni Directory and on the Mignone Center for Career Success' Firsthand Advisers platform during Flash Mentoring Month in January to set up informal meetings with alumni.
 This is a great opportunity to get career advice on different pathways, strengthen your informational interviewing skills, expand your support network as you consider opportunities beyond Harvard, learn about their student and alumni life experience, and more!
 While January is a great time to set up Coffee Chats, note that you have access to these platforms to connect with alumni year-round and can reach out them at any time.